Escobar Rebellion: The Battle of Juárez

 The Battle of Juárez began a couple of days later in the early morning hours of March 8.
 Rebel forces under the command of General Marcelino Murrieta quickly swept through the city, forcing the federal garrison back to positions along the Rio Grande, adjacent to the international border and thousands of American spectators who had formed up to watch the hostilities from the river's edge, windows and roof tops.
 Troopers of the 7th Cavalry were also present to protect American lives and prevent the fighting from spilling over to their side of the border.
 Several stray bullets landed on the American side, causing a few casualties, but nobody was killed.
 The thirteen-story El Paso bank building was struck so many times that the upper floors had to be evacuated for safety.
-After hours of heavy fighting along the international border, when it appeared as though the rebels would soon be victorious, the commander of the American forces in El Paso, General George Van Horn Moseley, crossed the line into Mexico to confer with the federal commander, General Matias Ramos, to ask about his intentions.
+After hours of heavy fighting along the international border, when it appeared as though the rebels would soon be victorious, the commander of the American forces in El Paso, General George Van Horn Moseley, crossed the line into Mexico to confer with the federal commander, General Matías Ramos, to ask about his intentions.
 General Ramos informed Moseley that he was willing to surrender the city, but only if the rebels guaranteed him and his men proper treatment as prisoners of war, or be allowed to cross into the United States for internment.
 The latter was agreed upon and by the end of the day some 300 Mexican Army officers and men, along with their wives and children, crossed the border for internment at Fort Bliss.
 The rebels were now in control of Mexico's most important port of entry, and they intended to use it as a source of weapons and war material and other supplies from the United States.